 Three Treasury bureaus maintain systems using applications that meet the definition of data mining: the Financial Crimes Enforcement Network (FinCEN), the Internal Revenue Service (IRS), and the Alcohol and Tobacco Tax and Trade Bureau (TTB).
-These systems were discussed in previous Treasury data mining reports and can be found on Treasury's privacy website at https://www.treasury.gov/privacy/annual- reports/Pages/default.aspx .
+These systems were discussed in previous Treasury data mining reports and can be found on Privacy Reports | U.S. Department of the Treasury.